 How to remove Zemana (Removal Guide)

-Zemana is the developer of several controversial programs and mobile apps for home and business including Zemana AntiMalware (Premium), Zemana AntiLogger, and Zemana Mobile Antivirus.
+Zemana is the publisher of several programs and mobile apps for home and business including Zemana AntiMalware (Premium), Zemana AntiLogger, and Zemana Mobile Antivirus.
 Zemana has a mixed online reputation.
-The programs are available on many locations on the web for download and people have good things to say about them; However, the program and website is simultaneously blacklisted for good reason by several sources including Scumware.
+The programs are available to manually download on many locations around the web and people have good things to say about the program; However, the program and website was once blacklisted by several sources including Scumware and the website contains an obscene amount of false information.

-The first thing we noticed about the Zemana.com website is that it utilizes blatantly dishonest scare tactics to sell their products by calling things that aren’t a computer virus a computer virus.
-The website has many articles containing dishonest information.
-The articles will say that something is a computer virus or threat and that their program is a removal tool that can be used to remove it.
-We were additionally unable to locate a handful of legitimate articles posted on their blog.
+The first thing we noticed about the Zemana.com is that the website consciously utilizes blatantly dishonest scare tactics to sell their products by claiming that something is a virus although it is not.
+The dishonest articles will say that something is a computer virus or malicious threat and that their programs can be used to remove it even though that is not true.
+We were actually unable to locate a handful of legitimate articles posted on their blog.
 This is a common scare mongering tactic that is typically reserved for rogue programs, fake Anti-Spyware programs, and deceptive spyware removal blogs.
-We find it shocking that this program is not widely considered and recognized as a potentially unwanted program (PUP) or rogue software.
+We find it shocking that this program is not widely considered and recognized as a potentially unwanted program (PUP) or rogue software due to the obscene amounts of dishonest information published on their website.

 It seems like Zemana.com simply locates a list of domain names and will list them all as browser hijackers on their websites without research or any thought.
 All of these articles are exactly the same with the exception for the listed domain name.
 Not only is this dishonest to their website visitors, but it is also malicious towards the innocent websites that Zemana.com says are unsafe.
 For example, two of the most recent articles on their website are “Remove Ebookweb.org (FREE GUIDE)” and “Remove 103.fm.com.ua (FREE GUIDE).”
 For starters, ebookweb.org is a person’s old Google Blogger website that they no longer update and 103.fm.com.ua belongs to a legitimate and semi-popular radio station.
 If a person was to search for the name and domain of the radio station they might find the Zemana.com article calling it unsafe and find it to be true.
 They might even download and purchase software from Zemana.com because Zemana claims that the person has a threat on their computer or visited an unsafe website.